 The collaborative nature of this approach provides many opportunities for the children to learn new skills and become confident listeners and talkers.
 The vast majority of listening and talking tasks involve the children working in other curricular areas, indeed the curriculum is now very rarely taught in discrete subjects.

-In Primary 6 and 7 the children learn French.
+At Cults Primary children learn French.
 There is a mix of written and spoken language, however much of the teaching is delivered through games and activities.

 Continuous assessment is integral to teaching at Cults Primary and ensures that the children are receiving an appropriate challenge.